Mingyao-Wang/aboutme/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D cadidate in Empirical Economics, Hitotsubashi University
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* M.A. in Empirical Economics, Hitotsubashi University
+* B.A. in Finance, University of Jinan

 Work experience
 ======
+* Spring 2023-now: Research Assistant
+  * The University of Tokyo, GSEMinistry of Economy, Trade and Industry
+  * Duties includes: Assited in Economic Analysis of Low Birth Rate and Aging Population Issues in Japan and ChinaDuring the COVID-19 Pandemic.

-* Spring 2024: Academic Pages Collaborator
+* Spring 2023: Research Assistant
-  * GitHub University
+  * The University of Tokyo, GSE
-  * Duties includes: Updates and improvements to template
+  * Duties includes: Research on Factors Influencing the Severity of COVID-19 Patients
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* 2023.01-now: Research Assistant
-  * GitHub University
+  * Hitotsubashi University, GSE
-  * Duties included: Merging pull requests
+  * Duties included: Research on National Ambulance Service RecordsMerging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Reo Takaku

+* 2021.03-2021.09: Cram School Teacher
+  * Keitei Education Group
+  * Duties included: Responsible for teaching basic and intermediate courses in microeconomics, macroeco-nomics, and econometrics.

+* Fall 2020: Teaching Assistant
+  * Hitotsubashi University, GSE
+  * Course Name: Health Economics Seminar

-* Summer 2015: Research Assistant
+* Winter 2015: Research Assistant
-  * GitHub University
+  * University of Jinan, Business School
-  * Duties included: Tagging issues
+  * Duties included: Assisted in translating a book on Agricultural Economics from Japanese to Chinese.
-  * Supervisor: Professor Git
+  * Supervisor: Professor An

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* R
-  * Sub-skill 2.3
+* STATA
-* Skill 3
+* Python

 Publications
 ======